yeoedward/Robust-Fill/README.md

 ## TODO

-- Add attention to program lstm
+- Use outputs as inputs for decoding
 - Create static factory methods for robust fill
 - Variable length programs
 - Integrate neural net with operators